 BMW 225xe hybrid running costs

 If you’re looking through the 2 Series Active Tourer range, you can’t fail to notice that the 225xe is one of the most expensive versions of the car.
-But every model averages 101mpg fuel economy and emits 57g/km of CO2.
+However, it also promises to hold its value well and to cost very little in tax.

 BMW 225xe hybrid insurance group